 Some exemplar test cases run by HSE showed that DRIFT 3.7.19 sometimes returned negative hazard ranges and inconsistent contour plots.
 Investigation of these cases has shown the negative hazard ranges to result from the search algorithm not being sufficiently robust in the circumstance that the cloud radius decreases between time steps.
 The circumstance of the cloud radius being predicted to decrease represents an unusual situation, but it can occur in DRIFT in the circumstance of a buoyant release from an area source (or equivalent imported from a GASP run).
 The search algorithm in DRIFT 3.7.19 wrongly interpreted this situation as the cloud moving in the opposite direction to the wind and hence erroneously reported the hazard ranges.
-The search algorithm in DRIFT 3.7.21 has been modified to avoid interpreting the cloud as moving backwards in this circumstance.
+In DRIFT 3.7.21 the search algorithm was modified to avoid interpreting the cloud as moving backwards in this circumstance.

-Figure 2-1 Toxic SLOT plan view contours (blue=outdoors, grey=indoors) for scenario NH3_F2.4_42 (pool)
+Figure 2-1 Toxic SLOT plan view contours (blue=outdoors, grey=indoors) for scenario NH3\F2.4\42 (pool).
+Wind blows from low to high x.

 As an example, Figure 2-1 and Table 2-1 show a comparison of predicted SLOT contours and hazard ranges for dispersion from the vaporisation of an ammonia pool as reported by DRIFT's graphical user interface (GUI).
 The DRIFT 3.7.19 contour plot does not show the extent upwind, and the reported upwind hazard range is incorrectly determined.
-DRIFT 3.7.21 shows the upwind portion of the contours as well as the downwind and the reported hazard ranges are consistent with these contours once account is taken for the difference between curvilinear centreline and horizontal plan view distances - the contours are plan view and show the horizontal extents, whereas the hazard ranges in Table 2-1 are curvilinear distances measured along the centreline trajectory which are generally longer due to the additional vertical travel associated with buoyant rise.
+This bug was fixed in DRIFT 3.7.21 [4].
+DRIFT 3.7.22 shows the upwind portion of the contours as well as the downwind and the reported hazard ranges are consistent with these contours once account is taken for the difference between curvilinear centreline and horizontal plan view distances - the contours are plan view and show the horizontal extents, whereas the hazard ranges in Table 2-1 are curvilinear distances measured along the centreline trajectory which are generally longer due to the additional vertical travel associated with buoyant rise.